1987 Sugar Bowl

+Teams

+LSU

+LSU won the SEC for the first time since 1970 to earn the automatic berth to the Sugar Bowl.
+It was the Tigers' 10th appearance, a record at the time, but this was the first time since the 1959 game LSU came in as the SEC champion.
+Following their SEC titles in 1961 and 1970, LSU opted to play in the Orange Bowl, defeating Colorado in the former year and losing to Nebraska in the latter.
+LSU received at-large bids to the games in the 1959, 1964 and 1967 seasons, while sliding into the bowl after the 1984 season when conference champion Florida was declared ineligible for the postseason (the Gators were later stripped of their title).

 Game summary

 Both televised by ABC, the game followed the Florida Citrus Bowl and kicked off shortly after 2:30 p.m.
 CST, two hours after the Cotton Bowl started on CBS, and ninety minutes before the Rose Bowl on NBC.

 LSU chose to wear white jerseys as the designated home team, despite an NCAA rule passed in 1983 which required the visiting team to wear white jerseys.
 LSU traditionally wore white at home from 1958–82, and has done so again since 1995, when the NCAA partially revoked the 1983 rule, allowing home teams to wear white with consent of the visitors.
-In 1997, the SEC ruled home teams would have jersey color choice without consent of the visitors for conference games.
+In 1997, the SEC ruled home teams would have jersey color choice without consent of the visitors for conference games, and in 2008, the NCAA allowed both teams to wear colored jerseys provided they sufficiently contrast.
+Nebraska athletic director Bob Devaney granted LSU's request for this game.

 On the first play from scrimmage, underdog LSU gained 43 yards on a pass to Wendell Davis from freshman quarterback Tommy Hodson; the Tigers scored six plays later on a one-yard touchdown run from Harvey Williams.
 In the second quarter, Dale Klein kicked a 42-yard field goal for the Huskers and quarterback Steve Taylor scored on a two-yard run to give Nebraska a 10–7 lead at halftime.

 Early in the second half, fullback Tyreese Knox scored from a yard out and Nebraska led a 17–7 after three quarters.
 Tight end Todd Millikan caught a short touchdown pass from Taylor early in the fourth, and Knox added another one-yard run for thirty unanswered points and the score was 30–7 with under four minutes remaining.
 Hodson threw a 24-yard touchdown pass to Tony Moss (with a two-point conversion) to tighten the final score to 30–15.

 Nebraska's Taylor was named the game's most valuable player; the Huskers climbed to fifth in the final AP poll and LSU fell to tenth.

 After the game, Tom Osborne said "We weren't playing for the national championship, the Big Eight Championship was out the window.
 The only thing we had left was the Sugar Bowl."